-- 1. Download and install the IBM Social Program Management Design System Node packages. - a) Select IBMSocialProgramManagementDesignSystem from IBM Fix Central, download SPM DS version>.zip, and extract the packages in the archive file to any directory. - b) From your React application directory, enter the following command for each design system package to install the packages. - In the command, <path> is the download path, <package-name> is a downloaded package, and <version> is the package version.
+- Download the IBM Social Program Management Design System Node packages.
+Open the Merative Support Community, under Software Downloads, select Go to Downloads, and follow the instructions to download the SPM\DS\<version>.zip archive file.
+Then extract the packages in the archive file to any directory. - 2.
+Install the IBM Social Program Management Design System Node packages.
+From your React application directory, enter the following command for each design system package to install the packages.

+In the command, <path> is the download path, <package-name> is a downloaded package, and <version> is the package version.